sjgosai/boda2/README.md

 UNDER CONSTRUCTION

 # Extending CODA
 CODA is modular.
 If new modules fit the API requirements, they will work with the entire system, including deployment applications.
+Further documentation on API requirements are forthcoming.

 # Cloud Integrations
 Containerized CODA applications can be used in combination with various GCP platforms.